ismailnamdar/react-browser-ui/README.md

 | - | - | - | - |

 ### AddButton
 Circle add button.
-It can take native button properties as a prop
+It can take any native button properties as a prop

 | Prop | Type | Default | Description |
 | --- | --- | --- | --- |